-Who is the suitable to take the Herbal Foundations Program and the Growing & Wildcrafting Program?
+Who is suitable to take the Herbal Foundations Program and the Growing & Wildcrafting Programs?

 • Anyone wishing to improve their own health and those around them with herbal medicine.

 -Professionals who currently work in health care.
-A significant number of our students have been registered nurses, counsellors, social workers, massage therapists, and other health care professionals.
-Some students had previous training in fields such as Traditional Chinese Medicine and Naturopathy and already had significant herbal and clinicial knowledge; however, the feedback is that our programs offered them something different, which is direct experience interacting with plants in their natural state, in the garden and the wild throughout their various stages of growth.
-Students reflected that this enriched their love, connection and understanding of herbal medicine.
+A significant number of our students have been registered nurses, counselors, social workers, massage therapists, doulas and other health care professionals.
+Some students have had previous training in fields such as Traditional Chinese Medicine and Naturopathy and already had significant herbal and clinicial knowledge.
+However, their feedback has been that our programs offered something different, which is direct experience interacting with plants in their natural state.
+Students reflected that this enriched their love, connection and understanding of herbal medicine and healing work.

 •Students planning to develop their own herbal businesses.
 Past students have incorporated their knowledge into their caregiving fields, began herbal medicine farms, herbal product lines, or herbal consultations.

 •People wishing to help themselves and their families, their community, and/or those who wish to incorporate it into their work.

 What is the difference between the difference between the Wild Foods Program and the Herbal Foundations Program?

 While both programs offer students rich learning opportunities to interact with plants and herbal medicine, there are differences.